tomboulier/MIE2026-short-comunication-draft/README.md

-# MIE2026 Short Communication – If-PBM Reports
+# MIE2026 Short Communication – If-PBM Dashboards

-This repository contains the Markdown source of the short communication submitted to MIE2026, describing the implementation of automated reports for monitoring adherence to PBM recommendations using the PREDIMED data warehouse.
+This repository contains the Markdown source of the short communication submitted to MIE2026, describing the implementation of real-time dashboards for monitoring adherence to PBM recommendations using the PREDIMED data warehouse.

 ## Build documents

-Generate paper in PDF format :
+Generate paper .docx (MIE submission format) :

 ```bash
 make